What Color To Dye Over Green Hair When it’s Time For Changes?

 Teal and green hair color can bring you a lot of attention, make you feel extraordinary, spectacular, and loud.
 Indeed, this is one of the boldest colors to choose for hair dyeing.
 But what to do with faded green hair?

-Although, green color is the hardest one to get rid of, there are plenty of effective methods to deal with it.
+Although, green tint is the hardest one to get rid of, there are plenty of effective methods to deal with it.
 If you feel like you need more natural color or some other bright changes, you should know some tips and rules.

 Several tips for successful dying over green hair.